 Bring in Health and Safety Improvements

 You cannot leave all of the stress of health and safety onto the employees there must be constant change in a workplace to ensure that safe practices are being used within the building.
 These changes can be to use better technology to detect errors in equipment, putting up signs, having training sessions for the staff.
 Anything is better than leaving their safety all to chance.
+You could contact a health and safety audit if you’re having trouble deciding what to do or if you want someone to notice the hazards for you.
+They may be able to advise you without the hassle of an enforcement action.

 Some businesses have recognized that they need to put more focus on the health of employees, for example, the spread of viruses within the building.
 This is not only bad for the employees but also for the business because you will be working with substantially fewer people in a given period, and if it is something like the flu that is spreading this can put some members of staff out for weeks.
 Therefore, utilizing things like temperature screening clock in stations (https://kiosk.com/market-solutions/temperature-screening/), which scans their face instead of them having to physically scan in from a fingerprint, card, or anything else.
 It also, logs that they are in the building creating an extra level of safety that is needed to strengthen a workforce.